anthualib/anthualib.github.io/_posts/writing/2025-2-15-Insomnia.md

 ---
 ### Brought to you by...

-These are not actual paid sponsorships, but I thought this would be a fun way to present my recommendations.
+Thank you for reading!
+I wanted to end this post with a segment for further reading, resources, and recommendations.
+These are not actual paid sponsorships, but I figured it would be a fun way to present these!

 For those struggling with similar challenges, here are some earnest (and some lighthearted) suggestions of things that helped me.
 I hope they help you as well!

 1. **[The Sleep Coach School](https://m.youtube.com/@thesleepcoachschool8192):** Based in Eugene, Oregon, a city near and dear to my heart.
-The **Sleep Coach School** is run by sleep physician Daniel Erichsen, who offers a distinct approach of addressing insomnia by alleviating sleep-related anxiety, rather using often-prescribed tools like "sleep restriction" or "sleep-hygiene" practices.
-Daniel's philosophy centers around insomnia being a sort of "phobia of sleep" rather than a medical condition, and works to dismantle that fear so that sleep can reoccur naturally.
+The **Sleep Coach School** is run by sleep physician Daniel Erichsen, who offers a unique approach of addressing insomnia by alleviating sleep-related anxiety, rather using often-prescribed tools like "sleep restriction" or "sleep-hygiene" practices.
+Daniel's philosophy centers around insomnia being a sort of "phobia" or "OCD" around sleep, rather than a medical condition, and works to dismantle that fear so that sleep can reoccur naturally.
 They have a few paid services, but there is SO much value in the countless interviews with survivors that he has posted on Youtube for free.
+These videos offered me so much comfort during those sleepless nights.
 2. **[Open Path Collective](https://openpathcollective.org):** It seems like insurance is designed to fail when you actually need it.
 This was my case when I was going through the worst of it and I found out I hadn't had insurance for months, when I thought I did.
 The **Open Path Collective** is a nonprofit dedicated to providing affordable mental health services to individuals in financial need.
 Once the one-time membership fee of $65 is paid, you are allowed regular sessions priced between $30 to $70, which is often the copay for many insurance holders.
 Many therapists offer free consultation to see if you are a good fit, even before paying the $65.
 I want to emphasize the quality of their network.
 The therapist I ended up finding through their network is STILL my therapist today, even though I am no longer using the service!
 3. **Diet A&W:** We all have our vices: alcohol, smoking, weed, sex...
 Mine is sugary drinks!
 Diet A&W is notable because its one of the only diet sodas without caffeine.
 A bit of canned joy thats perfect for anyone neurotic about their sleep quality!

-Thank you for reading!!!